dmwm/PHEDEX/Documentation/WebConfig/README.txt

  - In dbs.conf and heartbeat.conf:
      - Adjust Alias for service URL
      - Adjust the Directory and Location paths
-     - In dbs.conf set DBS_DBPARAM path
+     - In dbs.conf set DBS_DBPARAM path to the DBParam file

  - In phedex.conf:
     - Check the RewriteRules to match your directories.
 There are